 Week 9 and beyond: 1 mg or more, depending on your provider’s recommendation

 Your doctor may adjust the dose based on how your body responds and whether side effects occur.
-Filipino patients should work closely with board-certified specialists or licensed telehealth providers like those at andyou.ph to ensure safe adjustments.
+Filipino patients should work closely with board-certified specialists or licensed telehealth providers to ensure proper dosing and monitoring.

 Monitoring Your Progress